 There’s a saying about life that it’s not about the destination, it’s about the journey.
 The same can be said of the next decade as the transportation industry navigates its way through the transition toward autonomous technologies.

 As it does so, there’s likely to be great upheaval, according to panelists who spoke at Lytx’s annual User Group Conference this year in San Diego.
-In the first part of this two-part article, we covered the five levels of automation as a primer for discussing how autonomous vehicle technologies could evolve.
+We've previously covered the five levels of automation as a primer for discussing how autonomous vehicle technologies could evolve.

 In this article, we look at how a panel of experts at the conference see the journey ahead and what it means for drivers, fleet owners and the industry as a whole.